 - Research & Publications

 Postgraduate Diploma in International Relations & Global Studies

 Why read for a postgraduate diploma in International Relations & Global Studies?

 The Institute of International Relations (IIR) is introducing a revised Diploma programme.
-Now, titled as the Diploma in International Relations and Global Studies, the programme offers new students the opportunity to transition to the Masters programme once the requisite performance requirements are met.
+Now, titled the Diploma in International Relations and Global Studies, the programme offers new students the opportunity to transition to the Masters programme once the requisite performance requirements are met.
 The programme has always been a highly recognized and reputable programme within the Caribbean region.
-With the changing global geo-political landscape, the Diploma explores the shifting dynamics of an increasingly interdependent world, its complex multidimensional issues and explain the world in which we live and operate.
+With the changing global geo-political landscape, the Diploma explores the shifting dynamics of an increasingly interdependent world, and its complex multidimensional issues and explains the world in which we live and operate.

 We seek students who are passionate about making a positive contribution to our societies and the world at large.
 Our Staff are eager to ensure greater dialogue and communication for its students through teaching and learning, diversity and inclusion, research and deeper community engagement.
-We also organize study tours and participate at Model UN competitions such as the annual Harvard Model UN competition and other Model UN competitions and debates.
+We also organize study tours and participate in Model UN competitions such as the annual Harvard Model UN competition and other Model UN competitions and debates.

 What does the programme offer?